aimms/documentation/webui/widget-types.rst

 The types are listed in the *Type* selectionbox in the *Add Widget Wizard*.

 Most widget types are easy to add/use, but some of them benefit from some further explanation.
-More details on each widget are included in the corresponding section below:
+More details on each widget are included in one of the corresponding sections below:

 .. toctree::